nawhas/rfcs/feature.add-album-to-queue.md

 Allow the user to add the entire album to the audio player queue

 ## Why are we making this change?
-So that it is easier for the user, instead of them going to each track to add to queue, one button would add the entire track
+Playing an entire album is a common feature users expect and a feature Nawhas.com is currently lacking.

 ## Requirements
 - User should be able to an entire album to the playlist
-- The order of which the tracks are being displayed is the order of which the tracks should be added to the queue
+- The order in which the tracks are being displayed is the order of which the tracks should be added to the queue
-- User should be able to add all tracks from the `Reciter Profile` page against each table to the queue
+- On the Reciter page: user should be able to play all tracks from the album
-- User should be able to add all the tracks from the `Tracks Show` page to the queue
+- On the Track page: the "More From This Album" card should allow users to play all tracks from the album
 - When adding all tracks from an album to the queue, if the queue is shuffled then add the new tracks to the shuffled queue in random order

 ## Detailed Eng Design